plouis35/QuickSpec/README.md

 - and run Quickspec : ```$ python quickspec.py```

 # Usage
+- place the QuickSpec starting window so that logging information are always visible
-- load a set of images containing your spectra/calibration files from a single directory - they will be summed automatically
+- press ```load``` button to navigate to and select spectra and/or calibration files : they will be automatically summed
-- use a standard text editor to open and adjust the parameter file generated under that directory (quickspec.ini) (it is recommended to open the calibration images first in order to define the proper x-pixel / wavelength tuples)
+- use a text editor to open and adjust the parameter file generated under that directory (quickspec.ini) (it is recommended to open the calibration images first in order to define the proper x-pixel / wavelength tuples)
 - press ```run all``` button to generate the calibrated spectrum
 - press ```colorize``` and ```show lines``` to explain spectrum properties